-For heavy ion program with the beam intensities up to few 106 Hz GEM electronics is to be upgraded.
+For heavy ion program with the beam intensities up to few $10^6$ Hz GEM electronics is to be upgraded.
 VMM3a and TIGER ASICs are considered as possible candidates.
 First tests of FEE based on both chips are already started.
-For VMM3a tests with BM@N GEM detectors Kintex7 based 128-channel evaluation board was designed and produced.
-Before 2023 new electronics will be developed.
+For VMM3a tests with BM@N GEM detectors Kintex7 based 128-channel evaluation board was designed and produced (see Fig. 3.3.4).
+Before 2023 new electronics will be integrated into the BM@N experimental setup.